-Before looking at the health risks involved with popping study drugs, it is important to understand why some college students may turn to Adderall and Ritalin as ways to increase productivity in the first place.
+Before looking at the health risks involved with popping study drugs, it is important to understand why some college students may turn to Adderall, Modafinil or Ritalin as ways to increase productivity in the first place.

 Perfectionism in today’s society has made America’s universities not only a place for learning but also competitive proving grounds.
 A typical college student’s profile might be comparable to the following: full-time student, part-time employee, president of the debate team, volunteer at the local food bank, research assistant at the bio-medical lab, contributing writer for the school newspaper and a party animal on the weekends.

 This list of roles may be similar to what your profile or your friends’ looks like while in college, but the reality is that college students have stacked schedules with little to no breaks from work.